 This allows for multiple connections to be viewed at the same time, and from the same lightweight application instance.
 This is especially useful for Linux admins that do the majority of their work from within the command line.

 - Provides a total of all services and their usage metrics

 - Uses very few system resources

 Downloads can be found here.

 Pricing: Free and open source

-Etherape is a graphical network monitor that can be used in Unix based environments, and has been modelled after the well-known, legacy application called etherman.
+Etherape is a graphical network monitor that can be used in Unix-based environments and has been modeled after the well-known, legacy application called etherman.
 It can operate in the link layer, IP and TCP modes, it can display network activity and show the graphical results of all of the valuable information that you are after on your network.

 Etherape supports ehternet, FDDI, Token Ring, ISDN, PPP, SLIP and WLAN devices.
 This makes it a great application for viewing network data in real-time and in a graphical format.